kmmelcher/mech-battle/README.md

 >
 > *Player must type "D" key and press Enter*

+### UML System Model
+To create the UML version of Mech Battle, the `UML.txt` file was created.
+The content of this file must be inserted in the main text field of the site [Modeligado](https://matheusgr.github.io/modeligado/edit.html) to analyze the system class diagram.
+Modeligado was created by [Matheus Gaudêncio do Rêgo](https://github.com/matheusgr) and the system repository can be found [here](https://github.com/matheusgr/modeligado).

 ## *Em português | In portuguese:*

 ### *O que é Mech Battle?*